state-alchemists/zrb/docs/getting-started.md

 └── watch-changes
 ```

 When you type `zrb` in your terminal, you will see top-level Tasks and Task Groups.
-You can then type the Task Group or the Task until you find what you need.
+You can then type the sub Task Group or the sub Task until you find what you need.

 Let's try it.